Rainbow trout fish Watersmeet Trout Hatchery and Fish Farm Watersmeet Trout Hatchery and Fish Farm Watersmeet Trout Hatchery and Fish Farm

 Broiling

-Never place trout closer than 4 inches form the source of heat.
+Never place trout closer than 4 inches from the source of heat.
 Baste well with a basting oil or sauce before and during cooking.
 Broil (skin side up) 8 to 10 minutes, depending on thickness.
 Do not turn.

 Grilling

 Season to taste, or baste trout with selected sauce before and during grilling.
 Place trout on grill approximately 4 to 6 inches from hot charcoal.
 Cooking time varies with size of trout and temperature of grill.
 Allow about 1 to 2 minutes per ounce of trout.
 Cook naturally folded, not open, even if boned, unless otherwise directed.
 To turn, trout will roll easily on its rounded back.
 To remove from grill, slide spatula under trout from head to tail.
 To test for doneness, check inside that no pink is left.
 Trout that is done will flake easily with a fork.
-(Note: to help prevent sticky, spray grill with a non-stick product.)
+(NOTE: to help prevent sticking, spray grill with a non-stick product.)

 Pan Frying

 Use small amount of hot vegetable oil, about 1/8 inch, in heavy fry pan.
-Roll in coating and fry lightly, or saute, at a moderate temperature, until browned on one side.
+Roll in coating and fry lightly, or saute, at a moderate temperature until browned on one side.
 Turn and brown second side.
 Do not overload pan.
 Trout is done when it flakes easily with a fork.

 Deep Frying

 Fill fryer about half full with oil.
-Use light breading (flour and/or cornmeal) or thin batter.
-(A thick batter absorbs fat.)
+Use light breading (flour and/or cornmeal) or thin batter (a thick batter absorbs fat).
 Fry in deep oil at 325° to 350° F until trout is brown and flakes easily with a fork.

 Microwave